- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin RegExp object

-1 root2 #3 # All ECMA builtin methods of the `Number` object are supported4 #5 # Examples:6 #7 node new RegExp('\\w+') = ${ new RegExp('\\w+') }8 node 'John Smith'.replace(new RegExp('(\\w+)\\s(\\w+)'), '$2, $1') =9 \b ${ 'John Smith'.replace(new RegExp('(\\w+)\\s(\\w+)'), '$2, $1') }10 $11 var str = 'John Smith';12 var reValue = '(\\w+)\\s(\\w+)';13 var re = new RegExp(reValue);14 node str.replace(re, '$2, $1') = ${ str.replace(re, '$2, $1') }15 #16 #17 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `Number` object are supported 4 # 5 # Examples: 6 # 7 node new RegExp('\\w+') = ${ new RegExp('\\w+') } 8 node 'John Smith'.replace(new RegExp('(\\w+)\\s(\\w+)'), '$2, $1') = 9 \b ${ 'John Smith'.replace(new RegExp('(\\w+)\\s(\\w+)'), '$2, $1') } 10 $ 11 var str = 'John Smith'; 12 var reValue = '(\\w+)\\s(\\w+)'; 13 var re = new RegExp(reValue); 14 node str.replace(re, '$2, $1') = ${ str.replace(re, '$2, $1') } 15 # 16 # 17 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp"></a>

 root